premchander-revature/interviewquestions/Collection_IS/Collections.md

 There are two ways to remove duplicates from the ArrayList.

-- Using HashSet: By using HashSet we can remove the duplicate element from the ArrayList, but it will not then preserve the insertion order.
+- **Using HashSet**: By using HashSet we can remove the duplicate element from the ArrayList, but it will not then preserve the insertion order.
-- Using LinkedHashSet: We can also maintain the insertion order by using LinkedHashSet instead of HashSet.
+- **Using LinkedHashSet**: We can also maintain the insertion order by using LinkedHashSet instead of HashSet.

 </blockquote>
 </details>